-23. Improve coordination between Comm un ira ti n ns Oíñce videósra uher and photographers
+23. Improve coordination between Communications Office videósra uher and photosraphers

 It would help to extend the scope of the AS videographer to help cover events and edit video for the AS Review.
 The videographer could edit video they, or the photographer, captured at events for the Review to publish online and accompany stories if possible.